 The experience of IVF clinics with egg freezing varies widely.
 You should ask about the experience of the clinic with regards to how long they have been doing egg freezing, how many cases have they done, and if they have good fertilization and pregnancy rates.

-At TFC you will find an experienced group of board-certified Reproductive Endocrinologists and an outstanding laboratory and embryology team to help with your egg freezing process.
+At TFC you will find an experienced group of board-certified reproductive endocrinologists and an outstanding laboratory and embryology team to help with your fertility preservation process.